Last Updated on

 Option 3: No Millet, Milo or Corn

 If you are offering mixed seed that contains millet, milo and corn that these flocks especially like, stop.
 Also when the flocks are active, try to avoid broadcasting seed on the ground; it is attractive for feeding a large flock.

-Option 4: Try Safflower
+Option 4: Try Safflower Seed

-This worked in my yard for several years for Common Grackles until this year when they decided that safflower, although bitter, was food and they were hungry so let’s eat!
-Red-Winged Blackbirds and European Starlings eat it in my yard too.
-(Note: If your regulars have never had safflower, they may balk at it too at first.)
+This worked in my yard for several years for Common Grackles until last year when they decided that safflower, although bitter, was still food and they were hungry, so let’s eat!
+Red-Winged Blackbirds, Brown-Headed Cowbirds and European Starlings eat safflower in my yard too.
+(Note: If your regular birds have never had safflower, they may balk at it too at first.)

 Option 5: Try a Different Feeder

 Try a different style feeder.
-Open platform feeders are wonderful for many types of birds (including Northern Cardinals and Mourning Doves who both love them), but they are also especially welcoming to the big mixed flocks this time of year because they can accommodate so many birds and fit their preferred feeding style.
-Hopper feeders can also be fine feeders, but this time of year, the starlings are likely to use their beaks to sweep the seed out of the tray onto the ground for the squirrels to eat, emptying out the feeders quickly.
+Open platform feeders are wonderful for many types of birds (including Northern Cardinals and Mourning Doves who both love them), but they are also especially welcoming to the big mixed blackbird flocks this time of year because they can accommodate so many birds and fit their preferred feeding style.

-European Starlings seem to have more trouble getting seed out of deep narrow tube feeder ports, so they might be less of a pest on them.
-The ones in my yard are mostly on the platform feeders rather than the tube feeders.
-(They liked the hopper feeders too and kept dumping out the seed until I tweaked those feeders.)
+Tube style feeders with limited ports can be less favored by some flock birds than platform and hopper feeders.
+For example, European Starlings seem to have more trouble getting seed out of deep narrow tube feeder ports, so they might be less of a pest on them.
+Starlings in my yard are mostly on the platform feeders rather than the tube feeders.
+(They like the hopper feeders too and kept dumping out the seed until I tweaked those feeders.)

-Option 6: Wait it Out
+Option 6: Wait For Flocks to Leave

-Repeat to yourself over and over again: “This too shall pass” when the nuisance birds are driving you crazy.
+Repeat to yourself over and over again: “This too shall pass” when the nuisance blackbird mobs are driving you crazy.
 This period is usually just a few weeks long.
 Once the weather warms up a bit, the bugs will be more active and those birds are likely to be much less present at your feeders.